The Shield – Immune Factors

 Alpha lipoic Acid

 Choline bitartrate is a cholinergic compound, ie. a substance which contains choline, and which raises choline availability when consumed.
-Choline bitartrate is 41% choline by weight.
 Choline is found in high amounts in eggs.

-Choline is an essential nutrient – it is required for normal bodily function and human health.
+Choline is an essential nutrient for the liver.
 Though the liver can make small amounts, the majority must be obtained from diet.

 Magnesium is an essential dietary mineral and the second most prevalent electrolyte in the human body.
 Prominent sources of magnesium include nuts and leafy vegetables.

 Magnesium deficiencies are common in the western diet.
-Additional causes of magnesium depletion include increased urinary loss.
+Magnesium is required for the synthesis of glutathione in the body.

 Selenium is an essential mineral that can be found in organic and inorganic forms.
 The main active dietary form is selenomethionine, the form used in Shield.